Goidelic languages: Origin, history, and range

 Britain and Ireland in the first few centuries of the 1st millennium, before the founding of Anglo-Saxon kingdoms.

 Goidelic language and culture would eventually become dominant in the Pictish area and far northern parts of the Brittonic area.

 During the historical era, Goidelic was restricted to Ireland and, possibly, the west coast of Scotland.
 Medieval Gaelic literature tells us that the kingdom of Dál Riata emerged in western Scotland during the 6th century.
 The mainstream view is that Dál Riata was founded by Irish migrants, but this is not universally accepted.
 Archaeologist Ewan Campbell says there is no archaeological evidence for a migration or invasion, and suggests strong sea links helped maintain a pre-existing Gaelic culture on both sides of the North Channel.

-Dál Riata grew in size and influence, and Gaelic language and culture was eventually adopted by the neighbouring Picts (a group of peoples who may have spoken a Brittonic language) who lived throughout Scotland.
+Dál Riata grew in size and influence, and Gaelic language and culture was eventually adopted by the neighbouring Picts who lived throughout Scotland.
 Manx, the language of the Isle of Man, is closely akin to the Gaelic spoken in the Hebrides, the Irish spoken in northeast and eastern Ireland, and the now-extinct Galwegian Gaelic of Galloway (in southwest Scotland), with some influence from Old Norse through the Viking invasions and from the previous British inhabitants.

 The oldest written Goidelic language is Primitive Irish, which is attested in Ogham inscriptions from about the 4th century.
 The forms of this speech are very close, and often identical, to the forms of Gaulish recorded before and during the time of the Roman Empire.
 The next stage, Old Irish, is found in glosses (i.e. annotations) to Latin manuscripts—mainly religious and grammatical—from the 6th to the 10th century, as well as in archaic texts copied or recorded in Middle Irish texts.
 Middle Irish, the immediate predecessor of the modern Goidelic languages, is the term for the language as recorded from the 10th to the 12th century; a great deal of literature survives in it, including the early Irish law texts.

 Classical Gaelic, otherwise known as Early Modern Irish, covers the period from the 13th to the 18th century, during which time it was used as a literary standard in Ireland and Scotland.
 This is often called Classical Irish, while Ethnologue gives the name "Hiberno-Scottish Gaelic" to this standardised written language.
 As long as this written language was the norm, Ireland was considered the Gaelic homeland to the Scottish literati.

 Later orthographic divergence has resulted in standardised pluricentristic orthographies.
 Manx orthography, which was introduced in the 16th and 17th centuries, was based loosely on English and Welsh orthography, and so never formed part of this literary standard.